-Inhaled The material is not thought to produce respiratory irritation (as clamaterial, especially for prolonged periods, may produce respirato ssified by EC Directives using animal models).
-Nevertheless inhalation, of the ry discomfort and occasionally, distress.
-Ingestion corroborating animal or human evidence.
-The material may still b pre-existing organ (e.g liver, kidney) damage is evident.
-Present of lassification systems as "harmful by ingestion".
-This is because of the lack of e damaging to the health of the individual, following ingestion, especially where definitions of harmful or toxic substances are generally based on doses e, ill-health).
-Gastrointestinal tract discomfort may produce nausea and icant quantities is not thought to be cause for concern.
+Information on toxicological ef fects Inhaled The material is not thought to produce either adverse health effects or irritation of the respiratory tract following inhalation (as classified by EC Directives using animal models).
+Nevertheless, adverse systemic effects have been produced following exposure of animals by at least one other route and good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
+Ingestion Accidental ingestion of the material may be damaging to the health of the e individual.
 Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
-Open cuts, abraded or irritated skin should not be exposed to this material Еуе Limited evidence exists, or practical experience suggests, that the material may cause eye irritation in a substantial number of individuals and/or is expected to produce significant ocular lesions which are present twenty-four hours or more after instillation into the eye(s) of experimental animals.
-Repeated or prolonged eye contact may cause inflammation characterised by temporary redness (similar to windburn) of the conjunctival (conjunctivitis); temporary impairment of vision and/or other transient eye damage/ulceration may occur.
-Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.
-Pola Night 10% Carbamide TOXICITY IRRITATION

-Not Available Not Available TOXICITY IRRITATION urea hydrogen peroxide Dermal (rabbit) LD50: 700 mg/kg ^[1] Eye: adverse effect observed (irreversible damage) ^[1] Oral (Mouse) LD50; 11500 mg/kg ^[1] Skin: adverse effect observed (irritating) ^[1] TOXICITY IRRITATION Dermal (rabbit) LD50: >2000 mg/kg ^[1] Not Available hydrogen peroxide Inhalation(Mouse) LC50; 2800 mg/L4h ^[2] Oral (Rat) LD50: >225 mg/kg ^[2] Legend: Value obtained from Europe ECHA Registered Substant specified data extracted from RTECS - Register of Toxic E ces - Acute toxicity 2.
-Value obtained from manufacturer's SDS.
-Unless otherwise
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting. Еуе Evidence exists, or practical experience predicts, that the material may cause eye irritation in a substantial number of individuals and/or may produce significant ocular lesions which are present twenty-four hours or more after instillation into the eye(s) of experimental animals.
+Repeated or prolonged eye contact may cause inflammation characterised by temporary redness (similar to windburn) of the conjunctiva (conjunctivitis); temporary impairment of vision and/or other transient eye damage/ulceration may occur.
+Chronic Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.
+Pola Night 18% Carbamide TOXICITY IRRITATION Peroxide Gel Not Available Not Available TOXICITY IRRITATION urea hydrogen peroxide Dermal (rabbit) LD50: 700 mg/kg [1] Eye: adverse effect observed (irreversible damage) [1] Oral (Mouse) LD50; 11500 mg/kg [1] Skin: adverse effect observed (irritating) [1]